serchgiles/Coursera/Getting and Cleaning Data/Project/SCRIPT/codeBOOK.md

         - `SITTING`
         - `STANDING`
         - `LAYING`
-- The  rest of the variables is the average of the observations of the meand and standard desviation features-type (see [`features.txt`](https://github.com/serchgiles/Coursera/blob/master/Getting%20and%20Cleaning%20Data/Project/features.txt))
+- The  rest of the variables is the average of the observations of the meand and standard deviation features-type (see [`features.txt`](https://github.com/serchgiles/Coursera/blob/master/Getting%20and%20Cleaning%20Data/Project/features.txt))
 aggregated by `subID` and `actType`.